Jan 2020 | Q4 Takeaways

 #1 Using language that projects past returns

 Saying “The market is going down” rather than “The market went down last quarter” indicates a subconscious tendency to project past returns into the future.
-Even though the data show little relationship between managers’ past and future performance, saying that a manager “is underperforming” suggests that you believe the past performance is persisting.
+Even though the data show little relationship between managers’ past and future performance, saying that a manager “is underperforming” suggests that you believe the past performance will persist.

 #2 Second guessing your asset allocation